pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/MANGA_Project.md

 Creation of the required meshes is described in <a href="/en/docs/example_model_ogs_bettina/the_groundwater_domain/">the groundwater domain</a> section.
 The parameters *seaward_salinity* and *landward_salinity* are used in the python boundary conditions.
 Arbitrary parameters can be introduced here, as long as we use them again in our boundary condition definition.
+Spezifications of the tide, beginning with *tide_* are used in the python boundary file.

         <belowground_competition>
             <type>OGSLargeScale3D</type>